rss logo

 Endpoint = SERVER_PUBLIC_IP:51820

-• Click on Activate to establish the VPN:
+• Click on Activate to establish the VPN connection:

 WireGuard Windows application showing the 'Activate' button to start the tunnel

-The server now requires additional configuration to allow the connection.
+The server now requires additional configuration to accept the connection.

 Debian Server (Part II)